Trinity League: Basketball

 Mater Dei, Santa Margarita and St. John Bosco are the only schools to have won a Trinity League title in basketball, with Mater Dei having won 16 outright championships as well as a split with St. John Bosco.
 St. John Bosco has won one sole title and split one with Mater Dei.
 Santa Margarita won their first in 2025 with a split title with the Braves of St. John Bosco.
+Beginning in 2026 the champion was determined by a Trinity League Tournament.
+Santa Margarita beat St. John Bosco in the inaugural event 57-56 after both going 4-1 in league play.